rinusser/CodeSnifferUtils/FEATURES.md

 If you don't set the minimumVisibility property the default "private" will be used.
 Functions outside classes are always public.

+Methods below minimum visibility do not require a docblock - if one is found anyway it will be validated.

 ## Files